 What does tax exempt mean?

-When an employee begins working for you, they should fill out Form W-4 using the form’s personal allowances worksheet.
-Employees use this form to claim personal allowances (aka exemptions).
-Each claimed allowance reduces the amount of federal income tax that you will withhold from the employee’s wages.
+When an employee begins working for you, they should fill out Form W-4.
+Employees use this form to for determining federal income tax withholding.
+Employees can lower their withholding through actions like claiming dependents.
 You can provide W-4 Form help if an employee needs assistance.

 The employee can also claim complete exemption from all federal income tax withholding (FITW).
 When an employee is tax exempt, you will not withhold any federal income tax from their wages.